-Maryland's current revenue and economic forecast anticipates moderate growth into the medium term.
-Maryland's Board of Revenue Estimates, the official revenue forecasting body for the state, adjusts its forecast thrice annually.
-The board's March 2024 estimate for fiscal 2024 is essentially unchanged, down 0.8% from the September 2023 projection.
-The March 2024 estimate forecasts total general revenues to expand by a mere 0.1% yoy to \$24.5 billion in fiscal 2024 as strong pandemic-era individual tax growth has slowed considerably, followed by 1.8% yoy growth in fiscal 2025, as a continued U.S. economic expansion and steadier growth of other revenue sources translates into somewhat healthier growth in collections.
+Maryland's current revenue and economic forecast anticipates slowed general fund revenue growth into the medium term.
+Maryland's Board of Revenue Estimates (the board), the official revenue forecasting body for the state, adjusts its forecast thrice annually.
+The board's March 2025 estimate for fiscal 2025 is up 0.3% from the September 2024 projection, reflecting the board's application of lessons learned from federal sequestration in the early 2010's.